Feelin' Myself (will.i.am song)

-"Feelin' Myself" is a song by American singer will.i.am featuring singer Miley Cyrus, rappers French Montana and Wiz Khalifa, and record producer DJ Mustard.
+"Feelin' Myself" is a song by American rapper & singer will.i.am featuring singer Miley Cyrus, rappers French Montana and Wiz Khalifa, and record producer DJ Mustard.
 It was released on November 26, 2013, by Interscope Records as the lead single from the re-release of will.i.am's fourth studio album #willpower (2013).
 It was written by its performers along with Jean-Baptiste, while production was handled by non-performing guest artist Mustard.
 An accompanying music video was premiered on November 26, 2013.
 The songs instrumental was noted for its similarity to "Gettin Tho'd" by rapper Paul Wall, which was also produced by Mustard.
 The song peaked at number ninety-six on the Billboard Hot 100.

 Outside the United States, the song peaked within the top ten of the charts in Belgium, the Republic of Ireland and the United Kingdom.
 "Feelin' Myself" has been described as a club-oriented track which features its performers trading verses over a "glossy" West Coast hip hop beat.
 Despite generally negative reception, critics praised the song's production.